| Last updated

 Explaining what happened, the unnamed man said he didn't want to criticise the company but claimed he had no other option.

-He went on: "Second to last resort to get the support I need.
+He continued: "Second to last resort to get the support I need.
 Resorting to bad PR.
 Hate that it had to come to this.

 "I recently returned a defective white pixel 3, so that I could re-purchase a not pink model.
 Problem is, I was only refunded $80 (tax) I'm still owed $900 by Google.